scm-manager/.github/.github/ISSUE_TEMPLATE/bug_report.md

 #### Log of the bug

 Please remember to check for any sensible information in any logs you provide like repository names!
+Consider to use the [support plugin](https://scm-manager.org/plugins/scm-support-plugin/) to easily create trace logs.

 #### Further information like screenshots